 - Other services comprise external transactions not covered under transport or travel, specifically: communications services, construction services, insurance services, financial services, computer and information services, royalties and licence fees, other business services, personal, cultural and recreational services, and government services.

-The provision of services contributes an increasing share of the economic wealth of the EU, and accounts for more than 50 % of GDP in each Member State.
+The provision of services contributes an increasing share of the EU’s economic wealth, and accounts for more than 50 % of GDP in each of its Member States.
 Nevertheless, the value of exports and imports of goods is generally two to three times higher than that of services.
 Part of this imbalance may be due to the nature of some services: for example, professional services that are bound by distinct national legislation.
 Another difference between goods and services concerns the immediacy of the relationship between supplier and consumer.
 Many services are non-transportable, in other words, they require the physical proximity of the service provider and consumer.
 This proximity requirement implies that many services transactions involve factor mobility.
 Thus, an important feature of services is that they are provided via various modes of supply.
 Often services are tailored according to the client’s needs and tastes and hence tend not to be homogeneous or mass-produced.
 For international trade in non-transportable services to take place, either the consumer must go to the service provider or the service provider must go to the consumer.
-As such, services cover a heterogeneous range of products and activities that are difficult to encapsulate within a simple definition.
-Services are also often difficult to separate from goods with which they may be associated or bundled.
+As such, services cover a heterogeneous range of products and activities that are difficult to encapsulate within a simple definition, while services may also be difficult to separate from goods with which they may be associated or bundled.

 Despite the relatively low level of international trade in services, there are a number of reasons to believe that this level may grow in future years.
 Technological developments have increased the tradability of some services, for example facilitating web-based services such as those for finance, education, health and government among others.
 Furthermore, liberalisation efforts are likely to facilitate and therefore stimulate international trade in services.
 Globally, the inclusion of services in the Uruguay Round of trade negotiations led to the general agreement on trade in services (GATS) that entered into force in January 1995.
 The GATS aims at ensuring increased transparency and predictability of relevant rules and regulations, and promoting progressive liberalisation through successive rounds of negotiation.

-Within the EU the objective of the Services Directive 2006/123/EC of 12 December 2006, on services in the internal market, is to eliminate obstacles to trade in services, thus allowing the development of cross-border operations, making it easier for service businesses to set up or sell their services elsewhere in the EU.
-The Directive requires Member States to set up ‘Points of Single Contact’ to assist business through the provision of information relating to offering services abroad.
+Within the EU, the objective of the Services Directive 2006/123/EC of 12 December 2006 on services in the internal market is to eliminate obstacles to trade in services.
+This allows the development of cross-border operations, making it easier for service businesses to set up or sell their services elsewhere in the EU.
+The Directive requires EU Member States to set up ‘points of single contact’ to assist business through the provision of information relating to offering services abroad.
 The Directive is intended to improve competitiveness, not just of service enterprises but also of EU business as a whole, while providing greater choice and improved quality for consumers.